luetkemj/jsrlt/tutorial/part6.md

 npm install pathfinding
 ```

 There is a bit of setup required each time you want to calculate a path.
 The algorithm needs a matrix that describes all blocking and unblocking locations.
-Let's start by creating a file called `pathfinding.js` in our lib directory at `./src/lib/pathfinding.js`.
+Let's build a function to handle that for us.
+Start by creating a file called `pathfinding.js` in our lib directory at `./src/lib/pathfinding.js`.
 This will export a function that will require and start and an end goal and return a path that we can use elsewhere.

 It should look like this: